 A guide to revenue operations (RevOps)

-Driving revenue requires collaboration and integration across the business, but this is often a significant challenge for organizations; particularly those with separate sales, marketing, and services teams.
+Driving revenue requires collaboration and integration across the business.
+But this is often a challenge for organizations, particularly those with separate sales, marketing, and services teams.
+Revenue operations is one of the most important roles dedicated to tackling that challenge.

-To tear down departmental silos, ensure all information, insights, and trends are aligned with the company’s broader goals and strategy, and — ultimately — maximize revenue, organizations need a dedicated RevOps team.
+With the right approach, RevOps can help tear down departmental silos, ensure all information, insights, and trends align with the company’s broader goals and strategy, and — ultimately — maximize revenue.

 What is RevOps?

-Within a sales organization, RevOps teams provide a cohesive revenue operations framework for the entire company, which eliminates contradictory goals and enables a fully integrated approach to sales targets and revenue attainment.
+Within a sales organization, RevOps teams provide a cohesive revenue operations framework for the entire company.
+It serves to eliminate contradictory goals and enable an integrated approach to sales targets and revenue attainment.

 What does a RevOps team do?

-People often mistake RevOps roles as largely tactical.
-In reality, the people in these positions can see both the bigger-picture strategy and the nitty gritty details.
+People often mistake RevOps roles as tactical.
+In reality, the people in these positions can see both the bigger-picture strategy and the nitty-gritty details.
 It’s a challenging job, but they’re able to navigate the complexities of acting as strategic partners to the C-suite.

-In contrast to an organization with siloed departments, RevOps team structure roles, goals, tools, and daily operations, all fall under a single org — often reporting to a CFO or CRO — rather than splitting similar responsibilities across separate leadership roles.
-This bridges the gap between teams for more connected operations across all revenue-generating teams, like sales, marketing, customer success, and more.
+In a RevOps team structure, roles, goals, tools, and daily operations all fall under a single organization — often reporting to a CFO or CRO.
+In contrast, organization with siloed departments split similar responsibilities across separate leadership roles.
+That often leads to gaps between teams.
+But with RevOps in place, revenue-generating teams enjoy more connected operations across sales, marketing, customer success, and more.

-The RevOps team approach emphasizes unity and collaboration, with multiple revenue-responsible teams coming together — not one taking over — to execute a variety of tasks, including:
+The RevOps team does not take over.
+Their approach emphasizes unity and collaboration, with multiple revenue-responsible teams coming together to execute a variety of tasks, including:

-• Operations management - The RevOps team takes stock of the organization's existing policies, procedures, and processes and evaluates them to determine whether or not they’re effective.
-They seek to make continuous improvements that drive a more efficient, successful operation.
+• Operations management.
+The RevOps team takes stock of the organization's existing policies, procedures, and processes.
+Then, they evaluate its effectiveness.
+From there, they make continuous improvements that drive a more efficient, successful operation.

-• Analytics and insights - RevOps teams use integrated, centralized data (pulled from a variety of sources) to gain deep insights into how the revenue engine is running.
-They generate and analyze both short- and long-term reports to identify and eliminate workflow obstacles, find opportunities for growth, and determine how to better engage employees, prospects, and customers.
+• Analytics and insights.
+RevOps teams use integrated, centralized data (pulled from various sources) to gain deep insights into how the revenue engine is running.
+They generate and analyze short- and long-term reports to identify and eliminate workflow obstacles, find growth opportunities, and determine how to engage employees, prospects, and customers better.

-• Data aggregation - Revenue intelligence data from the team’s pipeline, processes, and systems is used to better inform and empower every customer-facing team.
-They need up-to-date data (aggregated from every relevant platform) at their fingertips to ensure excellent customer experiences and better revenue outcomes.
+• Data aggregation.
+RevOps needs real-time, aggregated data.
+Using revenue intelligence data from the team’s pipeline, processes, and systems, RevOps informs every customer-facing team.
+Empowered, they can ensure excellent customer experiences and better revenue outcomes

-• Integration with third parties - Successful RevOps teams know that true efficiency comes from integration across their departments’ tech stacks.
-They work to link tools from their marketing, customer success, and sales teams together to eliminate the data silos that otherwise occur from disparate systems—and to reduce the time-consuming, error-prone risk of manual data re-entry.
+• Integration with third parties.
+Successful RevOps teams know that true efficiency comes from integration across their departments’ tech stacks.
+So, they work to link tools from their marketing, customer success, and sales teams together.
+By doing so, they eliminate the data silos that otherwise occur from disparate systems and reduce the time-consuming, error-prone risk of manual data re-entry.

-Equally important to these job duties are the soft skills that make for an effective RevOps team.
-Revenue operations team members (and RevOps leaders, especially), enjoy collaboration and have a knack for digging into data to uncover key insights.
+Equally important to these job duties are the soft skills that make an effective RevOps team.
+Revenue operations team members (and RevOps leaders, especially) enjoy collaboration and have a knack for digging into data to uncover key insights.
 They can take challenges in stride and remain calm under significant pressure.
-They also operate and interact with empathy and understand that improving their tools and processes can better empower people to perform at their very best.
+They also operate and interact with empathy and understand that improving their tools and processes can empower people to perform at their best.

-Though the two terms are sometimes conflated, RevOps and Sales Ops do differ.
-While Sales Ops teams do focus on creating efficiencies, they singularly fixate on the sales department alone.
+Though the two terms are sometimes conflated, RevOps and Sales Ops differ.
+While Sales Ops teams work to create efficiencies, they focus on the sales department alone.
 They work to improve sales performance, analyze sales data, and formulate strategic plans that free sales representatives to concentrate on selling.

 RevOps teams, on the other hand, take a broader approach to generating more gross revenue.
 They act as a central point for customer acquisition, satisfaction, and churn by collecting data and using it to inform decision-making across the organization.
 In short, RevOps is the larger, fully integrated efficiency- and revenue-generating umbrella under which other departments — including Sales Ops — live.